Medabots: World Robattle Cup competitors

 Team Iceland is a team of Medafighters from Iceland.
 They consist of Belmont (ベルモット, Berumotto), Heckla (ヘックラ, Hekkura), and Batona (バトナ, Batona).
 While Belmont owned the killer whale-type Medabot Orkamar who specializes in shock waves, Heckla and Batona each owned the giant squid-type Medabot Aviking who specialize in tail attacks.
 Ikki, Metabee, Erika, and Brass befriended them when they dug out a hot spring while asking about their upcoming match with Team Kenya.
-After Belmont got sick from falling into the cold river twice, Erika tried to get Victor to have the duel postponed until Belmont was better only for him to decline.
+After Belmont got sick from falling into the cold river, Erika tried to get Victor to have the duel postponed until Belmont recovered, only for him to decline.
 During the match which had a water stage set up for Team Iceland, the Avikings took down Rhinorush and Goriongo.
 Because of Belmont's illness, Orkamar was defeated by Warbandit.
 While in the hospital, Belmont watched as Team Japan faced off against Team Kenya in the finals.